OBAMANEXT/IP-35-Joint-Species-Distribution-Modeling-HMSC/README.md

 sisendandmed=readRDS("QuantitativeSamplesBiomassesKeySpeciesWithCopernicusDataAndDepthAndMoreHistory.rds")

+Contains abiotic environmental variables and species observations, currently presence and absence data, but can also include cover or biomass.

 Important
 -
-Species and covariates are selected by hard-coded column positions like:
+Species dependent variables and environmental covariates independent variables are selected by hard coded column positions (liigid = species, keskkond2 = environmental covariates, logtunnused = variables that need to be log transformed first):

 liigid=names(sisendandmed)[c(23,28,34,35,...)]